Matsya: Saviour of Manu from the Deluge

 The Matsya Purana identifies the fish-savior (Matsya) with Vishnu, instead of Brahma.
 The Purana derives its name from Matsya and begins with the tale of Manu.
 King Manu renounces the world.
 Pleased with his austerities on Malaya mountains (interpreted as Kerala in Southern India), Brahma grants his wish to rescue the world at the time of the pralaya (dissolution at end of a kalpa).
 As in other versions, Manu encounters a little fish that miraculously increases in size over time and soon he transfers the fish to the Ganges and later to the ocean.
-Manu recognizes Vishnu in the fish.
+Manu recognizes the fish as Vishnu.
 The fish warns him about the impending fiery end of kalpa accompanied with the pralaya as a deluge.
 The fish once again has a horn, but the gods gift a ship to Manu.
 Manu carries all types of living creatures and plant seeds to produce food for everyone after the deluge is over.
 When the great flood begins, Manu ties the cosmic serpent Shesha to the fish's horn.
 In the journey towards the mountains, Manu asks questions to Matsya and their dialogue constitutes the rest of the Purana.

 The Matsya Purana story is also symbolic.
 The fish is divine to begin with, and needs no protection, only recognition and devotion.
 It also ties the story to its cosmology, connecting two kalpas through the cosmic symbolic residue in the form of Shesha.
 In this account, the ship of Manu is called the ship of the Vedas, thus signifying the rites and rituals of the Vedas.
 Roy further suggests that this may be an allusion to the gold ship of Manu in the Rigveda.

-In the Garuda Purana, Matysa is said to rescued the seventh Manu Vaivasvata Manu by placing him in a boat from the great Deluge.
+In the Garuda Purana, Matsya is said to have rescued the seventh Manu, Vaivasvata Manu, from the great deluge by placing him in a boat.
 The Linga Purana praises Vishnu as the one who saved various beings as a fish by tying a boat to his tail.